kouphax/dbd/content/post/escape-the-dark-castle-review/index.md

   - boardgame
   - review
 author: James
+draft: true
 ---

 When I was just a young lad...

 > sentimental music starts playing, the mists of time surround us and we drift slowly into the past

 When I was just a young lad, many years ago, my appendix ruptured and I had to get it removed.
 Not exactly the most enjoyable experience in the world but it did leave me with a lot of time on my hands.
 I was in hospital, off school, poison running through my veins and the fact a doctor had spent an hour or two rummaging around my insides not up to much physical activity.
 This meant there was a greater danger than my appendix - death by boredom.
 At one point a friend of mine brought in their [Vectrex](https://en.wikipedia.org/wiki/Vectrex) (an old video games machine, it might have been steam powered or something I don't recall) for me to play but the promise of all day gaming was quickly dashed when the hospital didn't allow electronics to be used.
 Luckily this friend had a back up plan, actually come to think of it I never really appreciated how awesome this dude was... weird.
 Or maybe it was his mum making him do it...
 I do recall a certain reticence on his part handing over the Vectrex.
 Either way - Thanks, wherever you are.
 Instead of the gaming machine I was left with the backup plan of books.
 Lots and lots of books.
 So many books you'd think I was never leaving the hospital.
 Among the books was a few of the [Fighting Fantasy](https://www.fightingfantasy.com/) adventure books.
 These are the more involved Choose Your Own Adventure style book where you read a page, get presented with various actions, turn to the appropriate page based on the action you chose and quickly die at the hands of your terrible decisions.
 Ultimately you are trying to get to the end without dying some horrific death which oddly applies to both these books and life in general.
 There is a balance of story weaving, fantastic art and having your own agency (within the constraints the book set out) that adds extra depth to the experience and I lapped it up.

 > snap back to present day, an old man writes on his laptop